EnderMega/bashinstall/README.md

 # bashinstall
 This is mostly a script to configure and install everything I use on my computer with just one script.
 It also has another script to make a copy of the desired configs.
+Everything that is a .md file is just explanations, TODOs, etc. The .txt files are what are uses for the bashinstall.

 ## Usage
 You first need to `chmod +x copconfig instalar` to make both of them executable.